 Brooks Farms is a 1,600-acre, vertically integrated dairy and crop farm in Waupaca.
-The dairy is currently undergoing a significant expansion, from 250 cows to 650, with plans to expand more in the future.
-The herd expansion will allow the Brooks family to better care for their animals and take advantage of economy of scale, giving them the ability to invest in manure separation and a wastewater treatment plant.
+Expanding the dairy to 650 cows allows the Brooks family to better care for their animals and take advantage of economy of scale, giving them the ability to invest in manure separation and a wastewater treatment plant.

-Depending on the year and weather conditions, 70-80% of the cropland is no-till.
+Depending on the year and weather conditions, 70-80 percent of their cropland is not tilled.
 The cropland undergoes a 10-year crop rotation between oats, alfalfa, corn, soybeans and wheat.
 Throughout the 10-year rotation, the fields are only tilled twice with heavy consideration of slope and erosion potential.
 Earthworms thrive in their reduced tillage fields, indicating a healthy soil biosphere and creating channels to allow water infiltration.

 The family works with agronomists to develop 2.5-acre grid sections across their land.
 The small grid section size allows for fine tuning how much fertilizer to apply to virtually every square foot of land.
 This provides a precise mechanism for fertilizer and seed inputs.